SafeExamBrowser/seb-testing/win/2.2pre/README.md

 Known limitations:
 - This build does not yet automatically generate URL filter rules when external additional resources are added.
 Activate URL filtering and create filter rules manually.
-- Starting SEB by opening a seb(s):// linked config file from a server secured with Basic Authentication doesn't work yet in this build, only opening such indirect seb(s) links from inside SEB.

 This document is subject to change, if you're testing SEB 2.2 please check out this document regularly.